NhaDAlvarado/Data_Analysis-Portfolio/Medicare_Analysis/README.md

 2. **Large Dataset**: The dataset is massive, making it an excellent opportunity to work with **Google BigQuery**, a powerful tool for handling big data.
 3. **Real-World Impact**: By analyzing Medicare charges and payments, I aim to identify trends and disparities that can help hospitals and policymakers make data-driven decisions.
 4. **Skill Development**: This project allows me to practice SQL, data visualization, and storytelling with data, which are essential skills for a healthcare analyst.

 ---

-## **Dataset Description**

-The dataset is sourced from the **Google Cloud Public Datasets** program under the healthcare section.
-It contains the following key columns:

-- **Provider ID**: Unique identifier for each hospital.
-- **Provider Name**: Name of the hospital or provider.
-- **Provider Street Address**: Address of the provider.
-- **Provider City**: City where the provider is located.
-- **Provider State**: State where the provider is located.
-- **DRG Definition**: Diagnosis-Related Group (DRG) code and description for the medical condition treated.
-- **Total Discharges**: Total number of discharges for the DRG.
-- **Average Covered Charges**: Average charges covered by Medicare for the DRG.
-- **Average Total Payments**: Average total payments made by Medicare for the DRG.
-- **Average Medicare Payments**: Average payments made by Medicare for the DRG.

----